-(mostly written in 2004, before the Cassini spacecraft reached Saturn)
+(a mixture of material written before and after the Cassini spacecraft reached Saturn)

-Despite this demotion, if Titan were orbiting the Sun on its own, it would be a respectable planet.
-With a diameter of 3200 miles, it is over twice the size and ten times the mass of Pluto.
-In fact, it is even larger than Mercury, although only 40% as massive, because it is made of ice and rock, whereas Mercury is made of iron and rock.
+Despite this demotion, if Titan were orbiting the Sun on its own it would be a respectable planet.
+With a diameter of 3200 miles it is over twice the size and ten times the mass of Pluto.
+In fact it is even larger than Mercury, although only 40% as massive because it is made of ice and rock, whereas Mercury is made of iron and rock.

 Titan is unique among the moons of the Solar System in having a thick atmosphere.
 Its atmosphere contains about ten times as much gas per square foot of surface as the Earth's atmosphere, and even though its surface gravity is only about one-seventh of the Earth's gravity, the surface pressure (which is equal to the weight of the atmosphere, or the amount of gas in the atmosphere multiplied by the surface gravity) is about one and a half times greater than that of the Earth's atmosphere.
 Because of the low gravity and the large amount of gas, the atmosphere extends about ten times further into space than ours.